-Holt Schools' mobile pantry ramps up deliveries during Pandemic
+Holt Schools’ mobile pantry ramps up deliveries during Pandemic

-HOLT, MI.
-(WILX) - In this edition of Schools Rule, WILX News 10 is highlighting a Mid-Michigan school district who is making sure none of their students go hungry.
+HOLT, Mich.
+(WILX)-- In this edition of Schools Rule, WILX News 10 is highlighting a Mid-Michigan school district who is making sure none of their students go hungry.

 Holt Public Schools have converted a retired school bus into a mobile food pantry and library.
 They are bringing breakfast and lunch to their students.